 Every summer, you will find dozens of street fairs and festivals.
 This June is no exception.
-Almost every weekend this month, you will find a major event.
-They include the North Beach Festival, Union Street Festival, and the Haight Street Fair.
-Click the link below for details on these and other festivals this June 2016.
+Almost every weekend this month, you will find a major event, such as the North Beach Festival, Union Street Festival, and the Haight Street Fair.
+Click the link below for details on these and other festivals this June 2017.

 Dates: Most weekends in June

 Are you looking for a night of live music during your stay in SF?
 If so, then check out my concerts calendar.
-It includes performances at some of the best venues in SF from The Independent to Bill Graham Civic Auditorium.
-Top concerts this month include Joe Jackson at the Palace of Fine Arts and Flight Of The Conchords at the Nob Hill Masonic Center.
-Other Bay Area shows include Zac Brown Band at the Shoreline Amphitheater, Slipknot, Marilyn Manson & Of Mice and Men at the Concord Pavilion, and Steely Dan & Steve Winwood at the Shoreline Amphitheater.
+It includes performances at some of the best venues in SF, including the Independent, the Fillmore, and the Bill Graham Civic Auditorium.

 Dates: Several in June

-This June, you get the chance to catch one of three popular operas.
-The first is Carmen which runs through July 3.
-The second is Don Carlo which runs from June 12 - 19.
-The final summer opera performance is Jenufa which runs from June 14 - July 1.
+This June, you'll have the chance to catch one of three popular operas.
+The first is Verdi's masterpiece Rigoletto, which runs from May 31 to July 1.
+The second is Mozart's classic Don Giovanni, which runs from June 4 - 30.
+The final summer opera is the moving La Boheme, which runs from June 10 - July 2.
 All performances are at the War Memorial Opera House in the Civic Center District.

 Dates: Several in June